Aslmmon/SampleNotification-Notify/README.md

 # SampleNotification-Notify
 Android Library to Recieve Notification for android Apps
  - USAGE
+ - First Add Firebase To yout project

-  - *first Initialize Object of Notification Library Like this :*
+ -*second Initialize Object of Notification Library Like this :*

   ```
    private lateinit var notify: Notify